wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/manage-datasets-power-bi/includes/5-dataset-refresh.md

 The **Scheduled refresh** feature in Power BI Service allows you to define the frequency and time slots to refresh a particular dataset.
 Scheduling the refresh of your data will save you time, as you don't have to manually refresh the data.
-It also ensures that the end-users can access the most up-to-date data.
+It also ensures that the end users can access the most up-to-date data.

-In this example, you are creating a report but you realize that the version of the Sales data you are using isn't the most up-to-date.
-You check the refresh status and see that it was last refreshed ten days ago!
+In this example, you are creating a report but you realize that the version of the Sales data you are using isn't the most up to date.
+You check the refresh status and see that it was last refreshed 10 days ago!
 And there is no refresh scheduled to take place.

 > [!div class="mx-imgBorder"]
 > [![View dataset last refresh time](../media/5-view-dataset-last-refresh-time-ss.png)](../media/5-view-dataset-last-refresh-time-ss.png#lightbox)